okno/camtgalert/README.md

 ![GitHub license](https://img.shields.io/github/license/okno/camtgalert.svg)

 ## Descrizione
 **camTGalert** is a Linux cli, GUI &amp; Daemon/Service application that captures images and videos from your webcam, detects motion and sends notifications via Telegram written by Pawel 'okno' Zorzan Urban.
-All Photo and Videos will be stored on Telegram!
+ All Photos and Videos will be stored on Telegram!
 (Infinite Space!) :-)

 ## Main Functions
 - `Capture Photos`